anvis/GenAI/GenAI/Notes/02-LLM.md

 The Transformer model, introduced in the paper "Attention Is All You Need" by Vaswani et al. in 2017, is a deep learning architecture that significantly improves the processing of sequential data like text.
 Unlike older models such as RNNs (Recurrent Neural Networks) and LSTMs (Long Short-Term Memory networks), Transformers handle long-range dependencies more efficiently using a technique called **self-attention**.

+Imagine you have a giant library full of books, but instead of reading them one by one, you have a super-smart robot librarian that can scan everything at once and quickly find the most important parts.
+That’s kind of what a Transformer does in a large language model!

+How Transformers Work—Simple Version
+- Pay Attention Like a Superhero 🦸‍♂️
+       Regular computers read words one by one, like reading a book slowly.
+Transformers look at all the words at the same time and figure out which words are important.
+- Remember What Matters 🧠
+    Instead of forgetting what was read earlier, Transformers remember connections between words.
+Example: If you say “The cat sat on the mat,” a Transformer knows “cat” and “mat” are connected.
+Think Like a Group of Experts 👨‍🏫👩‍🏫
+   Instead of one brain, a Transformer has many tiny brains (heads) that each focus on different parts of a sentence.
+So it understands meaning better and writes sentences that make sense.
+- Work Really Fast ⚡
+     Because Transformers don’t need to read one word at a time, they process information super quickly.
+That’s why AI can answer questions in seconds!

+Think of it like having a team of superhero librarians who read a book instantly and tell you the most important parts.
+That’s how Transformers help AI models understand and generate text!

 ### **Role of Transformers in LLMs**

 1. **Self-Attention Mechanism**